-The recent BBC One documentary Drowning in Plastic highlights this issue further.
-Wildlife biologist Liz Bonnin is filmed watching on in horror as three month old flesh-footed shearwater chicks exit their homes for the first time and face the damage that surrounds their home.
+The BBC One documentary Drowning in Plastic highlighted this issue further.
+Wildlife biologist Liz Bonnin is filmed watching on in horror as three-month-old flesh-footed shearwater chicks exit their homes for the first time and face the damage that surrounds their home.
 Before the sun sets, they are forced to swallow water so that they can vomit out the contents of their stomach.
-At three months old they have never even seen the sea, but out of one chicks stomach pops 20 jagged pieces of plastic accidentally fed to it by its own parents.
+At three months old they have never even seen the sea, but out of one chick’s stomach pops 20 jagged pieces of plastic accidentally fed to it by its own parents.
 It’s a difficult scene to watch, even more so when you discover the record for the most pieces of plastic swallowed by a single chick currently stands at 260.

 It’s no secret that the cosmetics industry has a pretty terrible reputation when it comes to sustainability.
 For example, the sheer amount of cardboard used in packaging contributes to the loss of around 18 million acres of forest each year.
 One major consequence of buying your favourite products (other than crippling your bank account) is adding to the pollution caused by excess and non-recyclable plastic packaging.
 Zero Waste Europe is “a fast-growing movement of communities, local leaders, businesses, experts, influencers and other “change agents” working towards the same vision: eliminating waste in our society.”
 They recently reported that annually the global cosmetics industry produces more than 120 billion units of packaging.
 That’s a hard pill to swallow when you consider the fact that packaging currently accounts for around 40% of total plastic usage, but on average only 14% of it is ever recycled.
 By 2050 it is predicted that there will be anywhere up to 12 billion tonnes of plastic sitting in landfills – all generated by the beauty industry alone.
 People of the world are finally beginning to listen to the pleas of environmentalists, and that includes our own governments.
 In 2017 we saw several countries pass legislation that banned any products with non-biodegradable microbeads, and Theresa May has made clear her plans to eliminate all avoidable plastic waste by 2042.